ngen-brett/gitlab-ce/doc/administration/troubleshooting/gitlab_rails_cheat_sheet.md

   end
 ```

 If `User OTP Secret Bad count:` is detected.
-For each user listed disable/enable two-factor authentication.
+For each user listed disable/enable
+two-factor authentication.

 ### Decrypt Script for encrypted tokens

-This script will search for all encrypted tokens that are causing decryption errors, and update or reset as needed
+This script will search for all encrypted tokens that are causing decryption errors,
+and update or reset as needed:

 ```bash
 wget -O /tmp/encrypted-tokens.rb https://gitlab.com/snippets/1876342/raw